 Shamanic Journey

-The Shamanic Journey is probably man’s first technology for exploring consciousness.
+The Shamanic Journey is man’s first technology for exploring consciousness.
 It is a universal gateway to a separate state of awareness found around the world.
 Michael Harner (2) calls this state The Shamanic State of Consciousness (SCC).
-The brainwaves are in the theta-wavelength 4 to 7Hz, making this partition of awareness distinctly different from our default states of waking, sleeping, and dreaming.
+The brainwaves are in the theta-wavelength 4 to 7Hz, making this partition of awareness different from our default states of waking, sleeping, and dreaming.
 It is also different from the 4th state of pure consciousness.
 This method is at the core of many indigenous cultures, and it serves as evidence of the historical importance of the inner quest.

 Spiritual Journal or Book of Shadows